divijghose/firedrake/Firedrake-meeting-2020-04-07.md

 ## 2. DRS: Would like to know what's involved in making DumbCheckpoint less dumb?

 ## 3. JB: Building documentation, style guides, contributing guides and other things of this nature

+## 4. RK: Update on Irksome (Implicit Runge-Kutta methods in Firedrake)